rasguanabana/ytfs/doc/tutorial.rst

     larry@localhost ~/ytfs $ ./ytfs.py -v /tmp/youtube-dir

-YTFS will mounted in /tmp/youtube-dir.
+YTFS will be mounted in /tmp/youtube-dir.
 Only video data will be downloaded (no sound).

-.. hint:: If an error (which is not an Python interpreter error) occurs, e.g. ``fusermount: failed to open /etc/fuse.conf: Permission denied``, then YTFS is probably mounted correctly and can be used with no problems.
+.. hint:: If an error (which is not a Python interpreter error) occurs, e.g. ``fusermount: failed to open /etc/fuse.conf: Permission denied``, then YTFS is probably mounted correctly and can be used with no problems.

 Searching
 =========